itsaaame/Doubly-LinkedList-Serialization/README.md

 First is the new linkedlist filled with data and random references

 Second is the result of the deserialization of serialization of that linkedlist

+Build the .sln file by MS Visual Studio if you want to test it yourself